eraybasar/pesdk-docs/_guides/ios/v8/concepts/objc.md

 published: true # Either published or not
 ---
--C compatibility

-All public classes, methods and enums can be mixed and matched with Objective-C. If you installed PhotoEditor SDK with CocoaPods or embedded the framework directly all you have to do is import the framework:
+Most public classes, methods and enums can be mixed and matched with Objective-C. If you installed PhotoEditor SDK with CocoaPods or embedded the framework directly all you have to do is import the framework:

 ```objc
 @import PhotoEditorSDK;
 ```

+If you want full control over the SDK and the possibility to subclass certain classes of the SDK and replace them, you will have to use Swift however.
+Because of that we highly recommend that the parts of your code that interact with the SDK are written in Swift.

 For more information about Swift and Objective-C interoperability please refer to [Using Swift with Cocoa and Objective-C](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).